 An HDMI connection carries both audio and video signals.
 It lets you view the sound bar's onscreen display

 Setup tips for HDMI connections

 ARC (Audio Return Channel) lets you connect a sound bar to your TV with a single HDMI cable

 If your TV and sound bar both have an HDMI jack marked ARC (for audio return channel), a single HDMI cable (version 1.4 or higher) is all you'll need.
 If your TV doesn't have an HDMI/ARC input, you'll need both optical and HDMI connections between the TV and the sound bar.
 You may have to activate ARC on your TV.

-Some sound bars, like the Sony HT-ST9, offer an onscreen display to walk you through the setup process.
+Some sound bars, like the Sony HT-ST9 I hooked up, offer an onscreen display to walk you through the setup process.

 You're not quite done yet